Susmitacse/Python_for_ML/README.md

 # Python_for_ML
-This .pynb file contains all the basics of python necessary for Machine Learning.
+This .pynb file contains all the basics of python implementation necessary for Machine Learning.
-It has implementation of:

 1. Lists
 2. Dictionary
 3. Tuples